MSkalai1998/bhuvithedataguy.github.io/_rskit/diskquery.md

 ## How to fix them:

-We don't much options here.
+We don't have much options here.

 - Give enough memory for all the sessions.
 This can achieved via better work load management settings.
 - Optimize your queries.